Google Basics (3 hour)

 SMART Integration Specialist (Level 3) (9-4)

 This hands-on course is designed to focus on building lesson activities and integrating the various features of the SMART Learning Suite.
 You will also learn how to conduct effective workshops to ensure the successful integration of SMART solutions in your organization.
 You are encouraged to bring a laptop with the latest version of SMART Learning Suite installed to this course.
-This course will prepare you for SMART certification.

 Video and Podcasting for Mobile Devices (10-3)